benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/06-image-annotations.md

 ## Software

 Software specifically designed to annotate and measure fish from stereo-video will substantially increase the cost-efficiency and consistency of image annotation (Gomes-Pereira et al. 2016).
-For stereo-video the challenge is not the annotation by the calibration of imagery to provide accurate length and range measurement.
+For stereo-video the challenge is not the annotation but the calibration of imagery to provide accurate length and range measurement.
 Annotation software and packages with measurement capabilities include Vision Measurement System (Harman, Harvey & Kendrick 2003), NIH Image (Dunbrack 12/2006), SEBASTES package in Python (Boldt et al. 2018), StereoMorph package in R (Olsen & Westneat 2015), and EventMeasure from SeaGIS ([seagis.com.au](seagis.com.au)).
 We recommend EventMeasure due to its established workflow, ability to create 3-D stereo-calibrations, and active development, which enables cost-effective and consistent point and stereo annotation of video imagery.
 Manual image annotation and measurement can be time consuming, but the emerging field of automated image annotation provides promise of increased cost efficiency and collection of novel metrics (Marini et al. 2018).

 ## Annotation metadata

-Field metadata (Table 1) should be used to populate a unique sample code for each sample and annotation set.
+Field metadata (Table 2) should be used to populate a unique sample code for each sample and annotation set.
 Time on the seabed should be annotated to provide a start time for the stereo-BRUV deployment period.
 It is important that the link between annotations and imagery are maintained.

 ## Abundance estimates